Hyperhidrosis (Excessive Sweating)

 Common temporary effects include mild discomfort, redness or local tenderness.

-Your practitioner will review your full medical history and discuss all contraindications during consultation.
+Your practitioner will review your full medical history and discuss all contraindications, potential risks and side effects during consultation.

 What are the costs?